lycogno/competitive-programming-guide/SETUP.md

 If you've decided to stick with Windows despite reading my blatant Linux propaganda, you'll need to install a C++ compiler/runtime.
 Windows does not provide you with one by default, and VS Code only installs autofill and highlighting tools.
 Your best option, ~~apart from switching to Linux~~, is to install [minGW](https://www.mingw-w64.org).
 It contains almost everything you need to get C++ running on Windows.
 [This GFG article](https://www.geeksforgeeks.org/installing-mingw-tools-for-c-c-and-changing-environment-variable/) provides a good guide to setting things up.
 If you prefer a video format, [this YouTube video](https://youtu.be/j8nAHeVKL08?t=645) (in Hindi) will walk you through the process.

+## Windows Method 2: WLS + VSCode (Recommended)
+- Download WSL using this guide [https://learn.microsoft.com/en-us/windows/wsl/install]
+- Download VSCode using this guide [https://code.visualstudio.com/docs/setup/windows]
+- In the bottom left corner of VSCode, you will find a button that says "Open a Remote Window".
+Click on it and select "Open WSL Window"
+- You will now be in a Linux environment.
+You can install g++ using the command ```sudo apt install g++```
+- You can now start coding in C++ using VSCode in a Linux environment.

 ## The other option - online compilers

 While not recommended (since testing gets messy quickly), you can use an online C++ compiler while you're procrastinating on your minGW install.
 You can find plenty of these with a simple [Google search](https://www.google.com/search?rls=en&q=online+c%2B%2B+compiler&ie=UTF-8&oe=UTF-8), so I won't link any.